-Double-glazed windows, like those we offer at here at Premier Windows, are engineered to provide superior insulation by incorporating an air or gas-filled space between two panes of glass.
-This design significantly reduces heat transfer, ensuring your home stays warmer in winter and cooler in summer.
+Double-glazed windows are designed for superior insulation with a gas or air-filled space between two glass panes, reducing heat transfer, ensuring your home stays warmer in winter and cooler in summer.

 Condensation occurs when warm, moist air comes into contact with a cooler surface, causing the moisture in the air to turn into liquid droplets.
-This process is especially common in homes, particularly on windows, where significant temperature differences between indoor and outdoor environments are present, or in regions with varying climates, such as here in Australia.
+In the home, this usually occurs on windows, where significant temperature differences between indoor and outdoor environments are present.

 Common signs of condensation include water droplets on the glass, a foggy or misty appearance, and even water pooling at the bottom of the window frame.